-- You must ensure your fund complies with regulations which can change at any time. the risk of non-compliance with the superannuation, corporations, trust and taxation laws may be increased if you lack access to specialist knowledge. - You must administer the fund including member statements, lodging an annual tax return, and arranging an independent audit annually. - As a trustee, you are personally liable for all decisions made and are bound by law to responsibly manage the fund.
+- You must ensure your fund complies with regulations that can change at any time.
+The risk of non-compliance with the superannuation, corporations, trust and taxation laws may be greater if you lack access to specialist knowledge. - You must administer the fund, including member statements, lodging an annual tax return, and arranging an independent audit annually. - As a trustee, you are personally liable for all decisions made and are bound by law to responsibly manage the fund.
 You could face personal litigation from other members of the fund if it is not appropriately administered.
-ATO penalties against trustees cannot be paid for or reimbursed with SMSF assets. - You are responsible for the fund's investment strategy.
-A professional fund manager with investment expertise and resources could outperform your SMSF over the medium to longterm in comparison. - You do not have access to a dispute resolution scheme such as the Australian Financial Complaints Authority.
-Where SMSF disputes arise, trustees can consider alternative distpute resolution methods such as mediation or court, at their own expense.
-Depending on the nature of the dispute, they may have access to other complaint mechanisms e.g. Financial Ombudsman Service Limited or the Credit and Investments Ombudsman. - SMSFs are not subject to the same government protections that are available to other super funds, such as statutory compensation in the event of theft of fraud.
+The ATO can also impose penalties against trustees who breach their obligations.
+These penalties cannot be paid for or reimbursed with SMSF assets. - You are responsible for the fund's investment strategy.
+A professional fund manager with investment expertise and resources could outperform your SMSF over the medium to long-term in comparison. - You do not have access to a dispute resolution scheme, such as the Australian Financial Complaints Authority.
+Where SMSF disputes arise, trustees can consider alternative dispute resolution methods, such as mediation or court, at their own expense.
+Depending on the nature of the dispute, they may have access to other complaint mechanisms, such as the Financial Ombudsman Service Limited, or the Credit and Investments Ombudsman. - SMSFs are not subject to the same government protections that are available to other super funds, such as statutory compensation in the event of theft of fraud.